-· Confirmation: go through the fruit, non-fruit, earth and oak components of the palate of the wine methodically.
+Confirmation of the nose: go through the fruit, non-fruit, earth, and oak components of the palate of the wine methodically.
 Quickly reassess and note the things you’ve smelled previously.
-If something is new by all means mention it.
-This is also the time to be aware if the qualities of the fruit, non-fruit or earth/mineral have changed from the nose to the palate.
+If something is new, by all means mention it.
+This is also the time to be aware if the qualities of the fruit, non-fruit, or earth/mineral have changed from the nose to the palate.

 For these students—and all students for that matter—the exam is all about memory, specifically olfactory and palate memory.
 Improving memory does not require having a glass of wine in hand.
-I strongly believe that someone at the Master’s Exam level needs to be able to mentally call up the complete experience of a classic wine—as in how it looks, smells, tastes and feels on the palate—almost on command.
+I strongly believe that someone at the Master’s Exam level needs to be able to mentally call up the complete experience of a classic wine—as in how it looks, smells, tastes, and feels on the palate—on command.

-With that I recommend students preparing for an exam regularly make time to mentally mock up a flight of six classic wines in an exam-type setting (again, all of this in terms of visualization) and then talk through the wines out loud using the MS grid just like they would during an examination.
-During this rehearsal the student needs to remember and experience each wine as completely and intensely as possible; seeing the wine clearly in their mind’s eye, smelling it completely and accurately, tasting it fully and noting the flavors and structural elements accurately, and then concluding the wine perfectly while feeling really confident.
+With that, I recommend students preparing for an exam regularly make time to mentally mock up a flight of six classic wines in an exam-type setting (again, all of this in terms of visualization) and then talk through the wines out loud using the MS grid just like they would during an actual examination.
+During this rehearsal the student needs to remember and experience each wine as completely and intensely as possible; seeing the wine clearly in their mind’s eye, smelling it completely and accurately, tasting it fully, and noting the flavors and structural elements accurately--and then concluding the wine perfectly while feeling really confident.

-Practicing tasting using associative rehearsal accomplishes several things simultaneously: it connects one to their previous memories of various specific components found in wine as well as their overall impressions and memories of classic wines as a package of sight, smell and taste; it also builds recognition in terms of describing a wine perfectly through auditory cognition and recognition.
-Finally, practicing talking through wines out loud helps to build an inner comfort zone for the student in terms of having confidence using the language of the grid and speaking aloud in front of examines.
+Practicing tasting using associative rehearsal accomplishes several things: it connects one to their memories of various specific components found in wine; it also reminds one of overall impressions and memories of classic wines in a package of sight, smell and taste; it further builds recognition in terms of describing a wine perfectly through auditory cognition and recognition.
+Finally, practicing talking through wines out loud helps to build an inner comfort zone for the as far as having confidence using the language of the grid and speaking aloud in front of examines.